kmertol/msp430-evm/examples/uart/README.md

 ----------------

-As events are defined as binary semaphores, there is no way to catch if an event has triggered multiple times before its callback its called.
-An serial communication willl be a good example (probably you have done this before lots of times).
+As events are defined as binary semaphores, there is no way to catch if an event has triggered multiple times before its handler its called.
+A serial communication will be a good example (probably you have done this before lots of times).

-We will still be using events, but we just need a queue big enough that is able to hold all the received chars until the event callback.
+We will still be using events, but we just need a queue big enough that is able to hold all the received chars until the event handler call.

 The ISR UART RX procedure will be like this: